 One of my favorite things about Sanlúcar de Barrameda is that we get the best of both worlds; in Cádiz you have carnaval, in Seville you have feria…but in Sanlúcar you have both!
-What exactly is carnaval (carnival in English)?
+What exactly is carnaval?
 Think of Mardi Gras and Halloween combined to create a hybrid super fiesta!
-It’s a hot mess of costumes, cross-dressing, singing competitions, parades, drinking in the streets and much more.
+It’s a mix of costumes, cross-dressing, singing competitions (chirigotas), parades, and much more.

 Carnaval de Sanlúcar de Barrameda